Amoraa/Amoraa/README.md

 ### Hi there 👋
-My name is Tatiana Kashcheeva, I am a 6th-semester student in the Honours Bachelor of Technology – Software Development program at Seneca Polytechnic, currently looking for a Co-op job for my WIL semester
+My name is **Tatiana Kashcheeva**, I am a 6th-semester student in the Honours Bachelor of Technology – Software Development program at Seneca Polytechnic, currently looking for a Co-op job for my WIL semester /n

 I am a very passionate student interested in different fields like Data Structures and Algorithms, Frontend and Backend development, UI/UX design